DoSomethingArchive/gambit-content/documentation/endpoints/chatbot.md

 {
   "success": {
     "code": 200,
-    "message": "@thor: Picking up where you left off on Bumble Bands...\n\nNice!
-Send your best pic of you and the 33 bumble bands you created."
+    "message": "Picking up where you left off on Bumble Bands...\n\nSend your best pic of you and the 33 bumble bands you created."
   }
 }
 ````